digitapex/LinkBookmarkWebApp/README.md

 ### Run the server

-After chosing the database, run this in the topmost folder:
+After chosing the database, run this in the LinkBookmarkWebApp folder to create the necessary database tables:

 ```
-.manage.py makemigrations
-.manage.py migrate
+./manage.py migrate
 ```

 And finally, run the server:

 ```
-.manage.py runserver
+./manage.py runserver
 ```

+Now you can go to <http://localhost:8000/> to view the app.

-You can also chose the port:
+Optionally, you can change the port:

 ```
-.manage.py runserver 8080
+./manage.py runserver 8080
 ```